 I used to work at Fireborn Studios, a pottery studio in the Southside of Pittsburgh.
 Part of my job was packing and shipping pottery to wholesale accounts.
 The packing area was in the basement, a typical cobwebby, dusty, albeit dry basement with no windows.
 I would occasionally….okay, OFTEN get distracted by the bugs that would appear when I was moving materials around.
 One day, I noticed a small, brown spider moving slowly and delicately across the floor.
 Even from where I was standing, I could see that it had an unusually large head, nearly as high and round as its abdomen.
 I caught it and took it home to ID and was very excited to discover I had caught a female spitting spider!

 Spitting spiders are in the spider family Scytodidae.
 There are 7 known species found north of Mexico.
-This particular spitting spider was Scytodes thoracica, a common spider, widespread spider that has been introduced world wide.
+This particular spitting spider was Scytodes thoracica, a common, widespread spider that has been introduced world wide.
 S. thoracica may be the only spitting spider found in Western PA.
 The other species are found in more tropical regions of the US.
 What’s cool about spitting spiders is that they spit a mixture of venom and glue from their fangs to pin wandering prey.
-Their heads are, in fact, large, and domed shaped to accommodate their specialized venom/glue glands.
+Their heads are large, and domed shaped to accommodate their specialized venom/glue glands.
 While most spiders have 8 eyes, spitting spiders have 6.
-They are usually spotted, slow in movement, with thin, smooth legs (not spiny).
+They usually have a spotted pattern, are slow in movement, and have thin, smooth legs (not spiny).
 And they are harmless!

 S. thoracica is a small spider, ~5mm from head to end of abdomen, so they’re most likely gluing small insects and other small spiders.
 I absolutely loved observing this spider!
 Watching it glue its prey was fascinating!
 I fed her small crickets.
 This spider does not make a capture web.
 They hunt.
 The spitting spider would approach the cricket ever so cautiously with its thin, front legs tapping forward.
 Once it would get a few centimeters away, the spider’s body would jerk and suddenly the cricket would be stuck!
 It happened so quickly, I couldn’t even see it.
 At most I could make out clear zig- zags of silk-glue if I angled the lighting right.
 The glue covered the area of a dime.
 Once the cricket was pinned, the spider would approach and feed.